lakorede74/Advanced-Retail-Analytics-Data-Modeling-with-PostgreSQL-Supabase-/README.md

 ![ERD](image/DunnhumbyERD2.svg)

-The ERD represents the logical structure of the Dunnhumby dataset at the base-table level.
+The ERD represents the logical structure of the Dunnhumby's The Complete Journey dataset at the base-table level.
 Analytical complexity is handled through PostgreSQL views rather than physical star-schema modeling, ensuring metric consistency and avoiding double aggregation in BI tools.

 ## Analytical Viewsand KPIs Layers